-- The default of trading counterparties before the settlement of transactions (settlement risk), which exposes the firm to potential losses arising from cost of liquidation and replacement costs risks; - The default of an issuer of financial securities held on DCME's balance sheet; - Nostro bank balances, which are deposited in treasury accounts at acceptable banking entities; - Concentration risk, which calculates the additional risk arising from a concentration of counterparties within a particular group, sector or country; and - Specific and general wrong-way risk.
+- The default of trading counterparties before the settlement of transactions (settlement risk), which exposes the firm to potential losses arising from cost of liquidation and replacement cost risks; - The default of an issuer of financial securities held on DCME's balance sheet; - Nostro bank balances, which are deposited in treasury accounts at acceptable banking entities; - Concentration risk, which calculates the additional risk arising from a concentration of counterparties within a particular group, sector or country; and - Specific and general wrong-way risk.
 DCME seeks to minimise correlated exposures which can result in wrong-way risk.

-Credit Risk Management is an independent second line of defence function that is responsible for the day-to-day oversight and implementation of the credit risk elements of the Financial Risk Framework specifically the identification, assessment, management, monitoring and reporting of credit risk across DCME and its subsidiaries.
+The Financial Risk department, within the Risk and Compliance Division, is an independent second line of defence function that is responsible for the day-to-day oversight and implementation of the credit risk elements of the Financial Risk Framework specifically the identification, assessment, management, monitoring and reporting of credit risk across DCME and its subsidiaries.

-As prescribed in the framework, Credit Risk Management performs credit reviews, which include initial and ongoing analysis of DCME's counterparties.

-Credit Risk Management sets notional trading limits at individual counterparty (legal entity) level and for groups of connected counterparties consistent with the firm's risk appetite statement.
+As prescribed in the framework, the Financial Risk department performs credit reviews, which include initial and ongoing analysis of DCME's counterparties.
+The department sets notional trading limits at individual counterparty (legal entity) level and for groups of connected counterparties consistent with the firm's risk appetite statement.